Trip Reduction Program

 employer/school survey results are reviewed and the related plans are officially approved or rejected.
 In addition, the Task Force will

-examine reports from TRP staff on compliance delays and determine if enforcement action should be initiated.
+examine reports from TRP office staff on compliance delays and determine if enforcement action should be initiated.

 While fines are very rare, failure to comply with a Task Force request can result in civil penalties of up to $300 per